RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 ## Enterprise Server Security

 In this release, the Enterprise Server security features are enabled by default.
 However, tutorials that use enterprise server regions assume that Enterprise Server security is not configured.
 To perform this tutorial without modification, disable the default configured Enterprise Server security.
-See *To Disable the Default Enterprise Server Security Configuration* for more information.
+See *Disable the Default Enterprise Server Security Configuration* for more information.

 ### Disable the Default Enterprise Server Security Configuration

- **Important**: Rocket Software does not recommend disabling Enterprise Server security permanently.
+ >**Important**: Rocket Software does not recommend disabling Enterprise Server security permanently.
 If you disable the default Enterprise Server security to facilitate running tutorials then this should be performed on a network isolated machine.
 Re-enable security as soon as possible after completing the tutorial.
-See *To re-create the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.
+See *Re-create the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.

 1. In an Enterprise Developer command prompt, run the command `DisableESDefaultSecurity.cmd`.